wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

      # See http://elixir-lang.org/docs/stable/elixir/Supervisor.html
 {% endhighlight %}

+If you try to start this up right now, it will complain:

+{% highlight bash %}
+$ iex -S mix
+Erlang/OTP 18 [erts-7.0.3] [source] [64-bit] [smp:8:8] [async-threads:10] [hipe] [kernel-poll:false] [dtrace]

+Compiled lib/connect_four.ex
+Generated connect_four app

+=INFO REPORT==== 22-Oct-2015::10:05:01 ===
+    application: logger
+    exited: stopped
+    type: temporary
+** (Mix) Could not start application connect_four: ConnectFour.start(:normal, []) returned an error: shutdown: failed to start child: ConnectFour.Game
+    ** (EXIT) an exception was raised:
+        ** (UndefinedFunctionError) undefined function: ConnectFour.Game.start_link/0 (module ConnectFour.Game is not available)
+            ConnectFour.Game.start_link()
+            (stdlib) supervisor.erl:343: :supervisor.do_start_child/2
+            (stdlib) supervisor.erl:326: :supervisor.start_children/3
+            (stdlib) supervisor.erl:292: :supervisor.init_children/2
+            (stdlib) gen_server.erl:328: :gen_server.init_it/6
+            (stdlib) proc_lib.erl:239: :proc_lib.init_p_do_apply/3
+{% endhighlight %}

+You can see that it expects the `ConnectFour.Game` module to exist, and to have a `start_link/0` function.
+If we had specified any arguments instead of the empty list `[]` then it would be looking for start_link/1 or start_link/2, etc., depending on how many arguments there were.

-And now we need to define the module.
+So now we need to define the module and function it's looking for.
 [Convention][style-guide] says that a module named `ConnectFour.Game` will go in a `game.ex` file in the `lib/connect_four` directory.

 {% highlight bash %}
 $ mkdir lib/connect_four
 $ touch lib/connect_four/game.ex
 {% endhighlight %}

 What should it be?
-The Game will probably need to keep track of some sort of state, which means Agent is a possibility, but it will definitely need to receive messages like "Red player drops a game piece in column 3" -- because of the messages, let's go with GenServer.
+The Game will probably need to keep track of some sort of state, which means `Agent` is a possibility, but it will definitely need to receive messages like "Red player drops a game piece in column 3" -- because of the messages, let's go with `GenServer`.

 In `lib/connect_four/game.ex`: